zephyrproject-rtos/zephyr/doc/connectivity/networking/native_sim_setup.rst

 The console window should be launched automatically when the Zephyr instance is started but if it does not show up, you can manually connect to the console.
-The native_posix board will print a string like this when it starts:
+The native_sim board will print a string like this when it starts:

 .. code-block:: console